Maximum a posteriori estimation

-In Bayesian statistics, a maximum a posteriori probability (MAP) estimate is an estimate of an unknown quantity, that equals the mode of the posterior distribution.
+An estimation procedure that is often claimed to be part of Bayesian statistics is the maximum a posteriori (MAP) estimate of an unknown quantity, that equals the mode of the posterior density with respect to some reference measure, typically the Lebesgue measure.
 The MAP can be used to obtain a point estimate of an unobserved quantity on the basis of empirical data.
-It is closely related to the method of maximum likelihood (ML) estimation, but employs an augmented optimization objective which incorporates a prior distribution (that quantifies the additional information available through prior knowledge of a related event) over the quantity one wants to estimate.
-MAP estimation can therefore be seen as a regularization of maximum likelihood estimation.
+It is closely related to the method of maximum likelihood (ML) estimation, but employs an augmented optimization objective which incorporates a prior density over the quantity one wants to estimate.
+MAP estimation is therefore a regularization of maximum likelihood estimation, so is not a well-defined statistic of the Bayesian posterior distribution.

 Description

 Assume that we want to estimate an unobserved population parameter $\theta$ on the basis of observations $x$.
 Let $f$ be the sampling distribution of $x$, so that $f(x\mid\theta)$ is the probability of $x$ when the underlying population parameter is $\theta$.
 Then the function:

 is known as the likelihood function and the estimate:

 is the maximum likelihood estimate of $\theta$.

 Now assume that a prior distribution $g$ over $\theta$ exists.
 This allows us to treat $\theta$ as a random variable as in Bayesian statistics.
-We can calculate the posterior distribution of $\theta$ using Bayes' theorem:
+We can calculate the posterior density of $\theta$ using Bayes' theorem:

 where $g$ is density function of $\theta$, $\Theta$ is the domain of $g$.

-The method of maximum a posteriori estimation then estimates $\theta$ as the mode of the posterior distribution of this random variable:
+The method of maximum a posteriori estimation then estimates $\theta$ as the mode of the posterior density of this random variable:

-The denominator of the posterior distribution (so-called marginal likelihood) is always positive and does not depend on $\theta$ and therefore plays no role in the optimization.
-Observe that the MAP estimate of $\theta$ coincides with the ML estimate when the prior $g$ is uniform (i.e., $g$ is a constant function).
+The denominator of the posterior density (the marginal likelihood of the model) is always positive and does not depend on $\theta$ and therefore plays no role in the optimization.
+Observe that the MAP estimate of $\theta$ coincides with the ML estimate when the prior $g$ is uniform (i.e., $g$ is a constant function), which occurs whenever the prior distribution is taken as the reference measure, as is typical in function-space applications.